-NOTE: The W3C states that "It is not recommended that Level AAA conformance be required as a general policy for entire sites because it is not possible to satisfy all Level AAA Success Criteria for some content".
+Note 1: The W3C states that "It is not recommended that Level AAA conformance be required as a general policy for entire sites because it is not possible to satisfy all Level AAA Success Criteria for some content".

+Note 2: As clause 9.5 is not normative but informative, it does not describe in detail every Success Criterion in the scope of this clause.